Huey Lewis Releases New Album, ‘Weather’: Listen

 “For the first two months I was like suicidal,” he told the paper.
 “Really, it can drive you absolutely crazy.
 After two months of wanting to blow my brains out and not being able to hear anything, I had to figure something out.
 So creatively, I got involved in our musical.”

-In his original disclosure on April 13, 2018, Lewis wrote to his fans, “Although I can still hear a little, one on one, and on the phone, I can’t hear music well enough to sing.
+In his original disclosure of his hearing issues on April 13, 2018, Lewis wrote to his fans, “Although I can still hear a little, one on one, and on the phone, I can’t hear music well enough to sing.
 The lower frequencies distort violently making it impossible to find pitch.
 I’ve been to the House Ear Institute, the Stanford Ear Institute, and the Mayo Clinic, hoping to find an answer.
 The doctors believe I have Meniere’s disease and have agreed that I can’t perform until I improve.”

 However, in October 2018, in news that was not widely picked up, Best Classic Bands reported that Lewis had sung in public for the first time in eight months, when he performed his hit, “Hip to Be Square.”
 Read our story here.